fxkuehl/keyboard/layout.md

 The heatmap and bigram scores are much better than QWERTY.
 Especially the per-finger heatmap is very good.
 Also finger travel is much reduced.
 Only the right index finger still travels much more than other fingers.

-Dvorak is optimized for alternating hands between keystokes.
-This is proven by the short average run length and the much lower score of slow bigrams.
+Dvorak is optimized for alternating hands between keystrokes.
+This is reflected by the short average run length and the much lower score of slow bigrams.

-Dvorak nearly tripples the number of fast 3-grams, though that number is still very small in absolute terms.
+Dvorak nearly triples the number of fast 3-grams, though that number is still very small in absolute terms.

 ### Colemak